Coming back to the Game

 I can remember staying late at the game store with my friends gathered around a gaming table as I started to run them through my first campaign.

 The campaign lasted for several sessions and then it stifled out like many campaigns due to my inexperience and my outreach in story.
-I can remember playing a few more times through Dungeons and Dragons 3rd edition and then into the 3.5 revision era though then I drifted away from gaming and playing tabletop roleplaying games as I headed to graduate school and then started my career.
-(I did play one or two sessions for a Dungeons and Dragons 4th Edition game though those games were an outlier and felt that the 4th edition too closely mirrored a video game for me at the time.)
+I can remember playing a few more times through Dungeons and Dragons 3rd edition and then into the 3.5 revision era.
+Then I drifted away from playing tabletop roleplaying games as I headed to graduate school and started my career 1

 Then we have a time jump to early April 2020 as the world is shutting down in a global once-in-a-generation pandemic.
 My entire department had been sent to work from home and I haven’t thought about or played Dungeons and Dragons (or any roleplaying) game in over a decade.
 A friend in the office invites me to play in their online Dungeon & Dragons campaign.
 We would be using a website called D&D Beyond for character creation, and then Discord to handle the video and audio.